 Since the day I got Lovec I fed him a strict BARF-diet.
 Pretty much what the kennel Od Úhoště did before I got him.
 BARF stands for “Bone and Raw Food” or “Biologically Appropriate Raw Food”, depending on who you ask.
 The BARF diet reflects what wolves eat in the wild.
 Wolves are primarily carnivores.
 They eat other animals and thereby consuming meat, organs, bones and even fur.
 They also eat the contents of their prey’s stomach and intestines, which contain pre-digested plants, seeds and sometimes vegetables.
 So, technically speaking, you could say that your wolfdog is an omnivore – meaning that he can eat meat, vegetables and fruits.
+But this is only true from a survival viewpoint.
+They can extract some energy from plant food (but very little nutrients) to survive short periods of time when hunting fails.
 The important thing is variety!
 If you only feed your wolfdog, or dog, one or two kind of foods (like an organ meat only or meat only diet) he will develop an imbalance that eventually will show up as skin problems, arthritis, eczema, kidney disease, heart disease, reduced eye sight or worse (cancer).

 The bulk of your wolfdog’s diet should preferably be raw, meaty bones.
 Good examples are raw chicken backs and/or wings, lamb, beef, pork and marrow bones.
 If possible, a bone a day is a great way to keep your dogs nourished and their teeth clean.
 Generally, bones are readily available from your butcher and usually free of charge as the butcher has to pay to have them taken away.

-A small portion of most meals would ideally come from vegetables.
+A small portion would ideally come from raw dairy and eggs, especially the nutrient-dense egg yolk.
+If you want to give your dog some vegetables (totally unnecessary, and it might hinder absorption of minerals).
 Make sure that you put them through a food processor or juicer, since a dog’s digestive system cannot break down the cellulose wall of the vegetables or plants.
 Considering fruits, make sure that it’s over-ripe.
 By serving fruit raw and over-ripe, digestive upsets are avoided.

 Other foods may include plain yogurt and raw eggs (with the shell, which provides calcium).
 And in small amounts, organ meats (liver, kidneys, heart) and seafood such as fatty fish, herring and sardines.
 To summarize, raw meaty bones and raw meats should make up approximately 50 to 75 % of the diet.
-Organ meats can account for 5 to 15 %, which roughly translates to feeding organ meats once a week.
-The rest may consist of raw veggies, fruits, rice/potatoes and the occasional yogurt and eggs.
+Organ meats can account for 10 to 15 %, which roughly translates to feeding organ meats once or twice a week.
+The rest may consist of yogurt and eggs, and the occasional rice/potatoes, fruit and raw veggies.

 You can also buy frozen ready-made BARF mixes.
-This is what I primarily give to Lovec.
+This is what I primarily give to Lovec as a pup.
 These mixes usually have minced meat blended with organ meats, bones, some vegetables and added omega-3 and vitamin D. I usually keep these as a base and then add in different BARF-foods as mentioned above.
 This ensure me that he get everything he needs.

 A lot of dog owners are afraid to give raw meat to their dogs, which of course is ridiculous.
 Canines have a very low gastric acidity (about PH 2, which kills most bacteria) and a much shorter digestive tract than humans, so there is less chance for infections.
 In the wild, wolves do not contract salmonella or other infections from eating raw kill.
 The acidic environment will also turn bones into ”jelly”.
 Simply put, their digestive system is proof that mother nature intended dogs to eat raw meat and bones (scavenge dead animals etc.) However, if you’re truly concerned with parasites you can boil your meat first – it will lose some vitamins, but will be totally safe.
 Another option is to rinse the meat with hot water and human grade 30 % hydrogen peroxide before serving raw meat.
 The peroxide can be used full strength or diluted, but be sure to rinse well with water afterwards.

 A dog fed a good diet should have firm stools at least twice a day.
 When I fed Lovec three times a day, he pooped three to four times a day.
-Loose stools are a sign of a bad diet.
+Loose stools and gassiness are a sign of a bad diet (just as in humans).